 Indeed hydroponics is a soil-less method but there is nothing to worry about it because there are several types of growth media that can be utilized for hydroponics.
 Hence, cannabis plants are also made of 80-90% water and the rest are nutrients so the hydroponic solution is more than enough to supply these needs.
 One popular growth medium used in this method is Rockwool.
 Rockwool is a synthetic fiber that can hold up large amounts of air and water, which makes it the best option for hydroponic needs.
 Expanded clay pellets are also a good choice.
 These clay pellets retain the moisture needed by the growing cannabis plant and these so-called “grow rocks” are actually reusable.

 Other than Rockwool and expanded clay pellets, coconut fiber or coco coir is also good to use.
 These fibers contain natural hormones that aid in the sprouting of the germinating cannabis seeds.
 It also holds up moisture effectively and it does not allow fungal and bacterial growth.
 It is a long-lasting type of growth medium, has high water absorption capacity, and a neutral pH, which is beneficial for the growing cannabis plant.
 Perlite, peat moss, vermiculite, expanded mica, pumice, and sawdust are other examples of growth media that you can use for hydroponics.
-Choice of medium may depend upon the seed’s growth preference.
+The choice of medium may depend upon the seed’s growth preference.